RZomerman/azure-docs/articles/active-directory/saas-apps/kerbf5-tutorial.md

 1. Navigate to **Enterprise Applications** and then select **All Applications**.
 1. To add new application, select **New application**.
 1. In the **Add from the gallery** section, type **F5** in the search box.
-1. Select **F5** from results panel and then add the app.
+1. Select **F5** from results panel change the name to the desired published web application name and then add the app.
 Wait a few seconds while the app is added to your tenant.

 ## Configure and test Azure AD single sign-on for F5

 Configure and test Azure AD SSO with F5 using a test user called **B.Simon**.
-For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in F5.
+For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Active Directory of which F5 will be dependent on.

 To configure and test Azure AD SSO with F5, complete the following building blocks: